 The Parthenon is a Greek temple dedicated to the Goddess Athena.
 Construction on the temple started in 447 BC when the Athenian Empire was at its peak of power.

-Also check the Agora, the main buildings for the administration and the justice system of Athenian democracy.
+Also check the Ancient Agora, the main building for the administration, and the justice system of Athenian democracy.
 It’s home to an impressive Stoa and one of Greece’s best-preserved temples.

-To have a better idea of the things you can see in the Acropolis, check both this mythological tour and this one-day tour.
 If you’re staying overnight, here’s a list of places you might want to check at night in town.
-You can book these tours through the Get Your Guide platform:

 Port of Rhodes

 At the port of Rhodes, you dock fairly close to the city center and the local attractions.
 As you come into port, you can view the entrance to the old harbor where the Colossus once stood.